 - Retention Risk

 Losing your best people isn’t a smart move in a highly competitive recruitment market.
 With unemployment at 4.1% – the lowest in 18 years – retention is currently a major issue for businesses.

 Empty seats mean more recruitment which means more time and more money.
 And with the advent of online platforms like Glassdoor, you could be facing employer branding problems too as employees publicly advertise their reasons for leaving.
 Which will give your business a bad reputation and make it even harder to hire the right people.

-How to Value Your Employees
+How to Not Have Undervalued Employees

 Showing your appreciation is simple and it doesn’t need to cost a penny.
 Start by identifying when people have gone above and beyond and thank them for their efforts.
 Or congratulate your team at the end of a busy week or for delivering a project successfully.